Xavier's Catholic Identity

-In 1840, Bishop John Baptist Purcell asked the Society of Jesus to take control of the school and the Jesuits changed the name to St. Xavier College to reflect its patron saint.
+In 1840, Bishop John Baptist Purcell asked the Society of Jesus to take control of the school and the Jesuits changed the name to St. Xavier College to reflect the school's patron saint.

 Xavier University was the first Catholic institution of higher learning in the State of Ohio.

 The Core Curriculum of Xavier University, totaling 64 credit hours, serves to embody Xavier's mission through traditional Jesuit education.
-Along with courses required by their major, students take courses in Cultural Diversity English Composition, E/RS, Fine Arts, Foreign Languages, History, Literature, Mathematics, Philosophy, Science, Social Sciences, and Theology.
+Along with courses required by their major, students take courses in Theology, Philosophy, English Composition, E/RS, Fine Arts, Foreign Languages, History, Literature, Cultural Diversity, Science, Mathematics, and the Social Sciences.

 Literature and the Moral Imagination, and an elective concerning with socially significant issues.
 The goal of E/RS is to give Xavier students the tools to recognize and understand social issues from a perspective of the humanities.